toan-et/dart-basic/README.md

 # Lesson 5
 * Result on screen as : http://prntscr.com/ng2tt4
-* Use code in L5 folder and follow requiement
+* Use code in L5 folder and follow requirement

 **Requirements** :
 -  Define **Show()** has one optional positional parameter not optional named parameter [1 mark]